TITLE 77: PUBLIC HEALTH

 Section 905.20 General Requirements

 2) Hot Tub Wastewater.
-Wastewater generated by a hot tub or other similar device shall be discharged to one of the following:
+Wastewater generated by a hot tub or similar device shall be discharged to one of the following:

-A) A separate subsurface seepage system, provided the seepage field is designed to accommodate the liquid capacity of the hot tub on a daily basis.
+A) A separate subsurface seepage system, provided that the seepage field is designed to accommodate the liquid capacity of the hot tub on a daily basis.
 A septic tank is not required in front of a seepage field receiving flow from this device.

 B) The seepage field serving the domestic wastewater flow, provided the seepage field is increased in size to accommodate the additional flow from the hot tub on a daily basis.
 This drainage shall be piped around the septic tank and directly into the seepage field.

 A) For any non-residential property in which a floor drain may receive fluids from vehicle or motorized equipment repair or maintenance activities, floor drains shall be connected to a public sewer or holding tank and not to a private sewage disposal system.
 Repair and maintenance facilities shall include, but shall not be limited to, service stations and auto body, muffler, transmission, small engine, and brake repair shops.
 Floor drains in any facility that performs vehicle or motorized equipment repair work shall be connected to a public sewer or holding tank.
 If the floor drain is connected to a public sewer, then the floor drain shall be connected to an approved gas and oil interceptor meeting the requirements of Section 890.520 of the Illinois Plumbing Code.
 If the floor drain is connected to a holding tank, a gas and oil interceptor is not required.
+The holding tank shall be constructed of the same materials required for gas and oil interceptors.

 C) For any residential property with a garage of any size, floor drains may discharge directly to a private sewage disposal system.
 No increase in size of the residential private sewage disposal system is required to handle this liquid waste.

 c) Individual Service.
-The use of a private sewage system to serve more than one property is prohibited except where a common property is provided, under joint ownership of the users, or where the system is under public jurisdiction or managed by a district established for the maintenance of such systems.
+The use of a private sewage system to serve more than one property is prohibited except where a common property is provided, under joint ownership of the users, or where the system is under public jurisdiction or managed by a district established for the maintenance of these systems.

 d) Water and Sewer Line Separation.
 The following criteria shall govern the separation of water supply lines and sewer lines: